house-of-giants/opentrainer/docs/spec.md

 Users can use this prompt to generate compatible JSON:

 ```
-Act as a fitness data architect for the OpenFit app.
+Act as a fitness data architect for the OpenTrainer app.

 Convert my workout routine into JSON with this exact format:
 {